Huggies Pull-Ups

-Pull-Ups is a brand of disposable training pants made under the Huggies brand of baby products.
-The product was first introduced in 1989 and became popular with the phrase "I'm a big kid now!" which is the product's slogan.
-The training pants are marketed with purple packaging: boys' designs are blue and currently feature characters from the Disney Junior show Mickey Mouse Funhouse; girls' designs are purple with the Disney Junior show Minnie's Bow-Toons characters.
+Pull-Ups is a brand of disposable diapers made under the Huggies brand of baby products.
+The product was first introduced in 1989 and became popular with the slogan "I'm a big kid now!"
+The training pants are marketed with purple packaging.
+Boys' designs are blue and currently feature Mickey Mouse.
+Girls' designs are purple and currently feature Minnie Mouse and Daisy Duck.

 Huggies Pull-Ups variations

 Huggies Pull-Ups have been distributed in 4 different types which have been intact since 2011. (not counting the renaming of Wetness Liner.)

 Learning Designs

-In March 2005, the original Huggies Pull-Ups were renamed Learning Designs after the small pictures that fade when they become wet.
+In March 2005, the original Huggies Pull-Ups were renamed Learning Designs in most countries after the small pictures that fade when they become wet.

 Wetness Liner

 Wetness Liner Pull-Ups Training Pants were first distributed in 2005 as a competitor to the now defunct Pampers Feel 'N Learn.
 These Pull-Ups were much like Learning Designs Pull-Ups, except they added special liner to the Wetness Liner ones.
 This liner is placed on the inside of the Pull-up, where the wearer is most likely to wet, and is sensitive to urine.
-When the Wetness Liner is exposed to urine, it causes the wearer to feel uncomfortable, and learn that s/he shouldn't wet him/herself and should use the toilet instead.
+When the Wetness Liner is exposed to urine, it causes the wearer to feel uncomfortable, and learn that they shouldn't wet themself and should use the toilet instead.
 Wetness Liner Pull-Ups also have the Learning Designs, which also fade when the wearer wets the pull-up.